JuliaDiff/ChainRulesCore.jl/docs/src/rule_author/tangents.md

 ## The subtypes of AbstractTangent

-Not all tangents need to subtype the AbstractTangent type -- infact most don't: most are just numbers or arrays -- but ChainRulesCore does provide a number of special tangent types that can be very useful.
+Not all tangents need to subtype the AbstractTangent type -- in fact most don't: most are just numbers or arrays -- but ChainRulesCore does provide a number of special tangent types that can be very useful.

  - [`ZeroTangent`](@ref): It is a special representation of `0`.
 It does great things around avoiding expanding `Thunks` in addition.
  - [`NoTangent`](@ref): Zero-like, represents that the operation on this input is not differentiable.
 Its primal type is normally `Integer` or `Bool`.